 Glass and Stonework

-For a keepsake from a truly ancient Oaxacan tradition, don’t forget the hollowed-out stone metate (may-TAH-tay), or corn-grinding basin, and the three-legged molcajete (mohl-kah-HAY-tay), a mortar for grinding chilies.
-Most examples you’ll see in Oaxaca are from Teitipac, in the west valley near Tlacolula (where you’ll most likely see for-sale examples during the big Sunday market).
+For a keepsake from a truly ancient Mexican tradition, don’t forget the hollowed-out stone metate (may-TAH-tay), a corn-grinding basin, or the three-legged molcajete (mohl-kah-HAY-tay), a mortar for grinding chiles.

 © Bruce Whipperman from Moon Puerto Vallarta, 7th edition